Strip District, Pittsburgh: Today

+In 2026, the bike infrastructure in the Strip District was redone, despite pushback from businesses in the area.
+The changes added new bike lanes throughout the neighborhood.

 Surrounding and adjacent Pittsburgh neighborhoods

 The Strip District has five land borders, including Downtown to the southwest, Crawford-Roberts, Bedford Dwellings and Polish Hill to the south, and Lower Lawrenceville to the northeast.

 Across the Allegheny River, the Strip runs adjacent with the North Shore and Troy Hill with direct links to both neighborhoods via 16th Street and 31st Street Bridges, respectively.